-When you do not make an agreed arrangement to pay your Council Tax we will use enforcement agents (formerly known as bailiffs) to recover the debt.
+When you do not make an agreed arrangement to pay your business rates we will use enforcement agents (formerly known as bailiffs) to recover the debt.

 You will be sent a letter, from the enforcement agent, telling you the debt has been passed to them to collect and asking for full payment at once.
 If you do not make the payment more notices will be sent and agents will visit your property to remove goods up to the value of what you owe us, including any costs owed resulting from their action.